dwesterwick/SPTHardcoreRules/README.md

 * S I C C case
 * Documents case

-There are currently two known issues:
+There is currently one known issue:
 * I can't figure out how to blacklist items from trader repairs, so I made them really expensive instead.
 I can prohibit all traders from being able to repair, but that causes issues in the repair screen.
-* **secureContainer.more_restrictions** applies the extra restrictions even if you're a Scav (assuming you've enabled Scav raids).
-I should be able to fix this in the next release.

 Good luck!